kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _index.html_

 The notification component that is used is adapted from [Lesson 29](/section-5/lesson-29-separate-concerns/) and will not be covered explicitly here.
-Please see the code in the accompanying repository to see the code.
+Please see the code in the accompanying repository for reference.

 As the final step in creating a new note, we will need to register an event handler for the `:note/created` event.